sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Pay
 Ask the pay in the interview.
 There is no reason not to.
 If they give you some '*competitive pay*' ask them in an email before you accept their offer.
-'*Competitive pay*' can range from $25/hr - $45/hr with or without housing and plane tickets.
+'*competitive pay*' can range from $25/hr - $45/hr with or without housing and plane tickets.

 The
 [Intern Project](http://internproject.io/choosing-an-internship/dont-take-your-highest-paying-offer/)
-has a recent blog post about `average` pay rates, whatever that means.
+has a recent blog post about 'average' pay rates, whatever that means.

 <section id="Jobs-Relocation" />
 ### Relocation